stephendavidmarsh/qbdeferred/README.md

 new QBTable(dbid, fields)
 ```

 All interaction with Quickbase is done through QBTable objects, each of which represents the interface to a single Quickbase table.
 The constructor takes the DBID, and a object `fields` with key/value pairs for the fields of the table.
 The keys are names for fields that can be used in method calls on the resulting QBTable instance – whenever you provide a field to QB Deferred, you can use either one of these names or a FID.
 The value is either the FID or an object with a `fid` property and optional `inConverter` and `outConverter` properties. `inConverter` is used to automatically convert values coming from a Quickbase query, `outConverter` handles values going to Quickbase.
-As a special case, an `inConverter` of `'Date'` will convert incoming values to Javascript Date objects (No `outConverter` is needed for Dates – QB Deferred handles them automatically).
+As a special case, an `inConverter` of `'Date'` will convert incoming values to JavaScript Date objects (No `outConverter` is needed for Dates – QB Deferred handles them automatically).
 Otherwise, `inConverter` and `outConverter` are functions.

 Note that you can still interact with Quickbase fields that you didn't specify in your fields object using a plain FID.